jlwalkerlg/jwmvc/README.md

 <?= Session::flash(); ?>
 ```
 This will return `<p class="flash flash-success">I am the flash message</p>`, then delete the message from the session.
 If no flash message is set, it will return an empty string.

+## Improvements
+Improvements planned for future updates to the framework:

+- Allow multiple files to be uploaded with one instance of the FileUpload library.
+- Add transactions to queries that effect multiple rows.
+- Database migrations.
+- Inbuilt CSRF protection for form validation.